EzequielEstima/app_challenge_2024/frontend/README.md

-# Challenge app 2024

-App to simulate a very simple ticket management system

-Challenge given in curricular intership for intoducing the React framework

-## Getting Started with Create React App
+# Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).